 If you’re not sure how your business could benefit from the skill and experience of a freelance copywriter, get in touch for a chat.
 The smartest brands know that working with a freelance copywriter means you’ll always have the best writing chops on your side when you need them, without having to put a new team member on your payroll (with all the associated costs and headaches).

-What I can tell you, is that I price each project with a fair, fixed fee that takes into account the time and effort I’ll put into a project – rather then charging an hourly or daily rate.
+What I can tell you, is that I usually price each project with a fair, fixed fee that takes into account the time and effort I’ll put into a project – rather then charging an hourly or daily rate.
 This means there are never any nasty surprises when I send my final invoice, and you’ll never wonder if I’m s-t-r-e-t-c-h-i-n-g out a project to earn a higher fee (not that I’d ever do something so underhand, but you hear of unscrupulous writers…) A fixed price also helps you budget for the copywriting work you need, and can be paid in instalments if necessary.

 The price I quote depends on a number of factors, which vary from job to job.
 These might include: